harrisonlab/pythium/README.md

 done
 ```

-run this once got output from ORF above.
+run this once got output from ORF above. - not done?

 ###Genomic analysis